y-uti/update-pecl-stats/README.md

 This is a script to replace library source files used in PECL::stats (ver.
 1.0.3).

+For PHP 7, the fix has been applied to the master branch in https://github.com/Sean-Der/pecl-math-stats

 ### Usage

 Clone this repository and execute update-pecl-stats.sh script.